Engineering Physics Undergraduate Program

 Continuation of PHSX 521.
 Lagrange's equations and generalized coordinates.
 Mechanics of continuous media.
 Tensor algebra and rotation of a rigid body.
 Special relativity and relativistic dynamics.
 (Same as PHSX 621.)
 Prerequisite: EPHX 521 or PHSX 521.
 LEC.

-Maxwell's equations, wave propagation, optics and waveguides, radiation, relativistic transformations of fields and sources, use of covariance, and invariance of relativity.
+Maxwell's equations, wave propagation, optics and waveguides, radiation, relativistic transformations of fields and sources, use of covariance and invariance in relativity.
 Normally a continuation of PHSX 531.
 (Same as PHSX 631.)
 Prerequisite: EPHX 531 or PHSX 531.
 LEC.

 EPHX 641.
 Introduction to Nuclear Physics.
-3 Hours.
+3 Hours N.

 Experimental methods in nuclear physics, elementary concepts and simple considerations about nuclear forces, alpha and beta decay, gamma radiation, nuclear structure, and reaction systematics.
 (Same as PHSX 641.)
 Prerequisite: PHSX 313 and PHSX 511.
 LEC.